Banani-Rath/azure-devops-server-docs-pr/docs/admin/backup/manually-backup-tfs.md

         Insert into Tbl_TransactionLogMark (logmark) Values (1)
         GO

-6. Choose the **F5** key to run the script.
+6. Press **F5** to run the script.

-    If the script is well-formed, the message "(1 row(s) affected.)" appears in the Query Editor.
+    If the script is correct, the message "(1 row(s) affected.)" appears in the Query Editor.

 7. (Optional) Save the script.

-8. Repeat steps 4−7 for every database in your deployment of TFS, except for those used by SharePoint Products.
-In the fictitious Fabrikam, Inc. deployment, you would repeat this process for all of the following databases:
+8. Repeat steps 4−7 for every database in your deployment of Azure DevOps Server, except for those used by SharePoint Products.
+In the example Fabrikam, Inc. deployment, you would repeat this process for all of the following databases:

     -   Tfs\_Warehouse
     -   Tfs\_DefaultCollection